TRIAEIOU/markdown-input/README.md

 - Markdown syntax highlighting and auto fill (continue lists, autoindent etc.)
 - Undo history
 - Multiple drawable selections
-- Search and replace, `Ctrl+F`, currently only in the dialog input as the Anki editor eats a lot of the shortcuts.
+- Search and replace, `Ctrl+F`, per default only in dialog input as the Anki editor eats `Ctrl+F`, set to other shortcut in config or remap the Anki editor shortcuts with [Customize Keyboard Shortcuts](https://ankiweb.net/shared/info/24411424) for example.
 - Insert cloze deletions (see below)

 ### Cloze deletions

-Cloze deletions are inserted as in the rich text editor with the following addition:
+Cloze deletions are inserted as in the rich text editor.

-- Closing `}}` are "moved up" to end of last item in lists (and conversly moved out to include the closing `</li></ul|ol>` tags).
 - Keyboard shortcuts:
   - Cloze without increment: `Ctrl+Alt+Shift+C`
   - Cloze with increment: `Ctrl+Shift+C` (with multiple selections this will cloze each incrementally)
 - If you feel the cloze deletion tags end up in the wrong place please make sure you understand how Markdown is converted to HTML (notably line breaks and empty lines).
+- Enabling `Cloze lists` in the config will *try* to move `}}` "up" to end of last item in lists (and conversly moved out to include the closing `</li></ul|ol>` tags) - currently a little buggy.

 ## Configuration